SeredaYehor/ovpn_server/README.md

 All commands which you will need to work with server manager are storaging in /server/server_scripts directory.
 First and foremost, execute script SetupVPNServer with <ip_address> of your server.
-This script installs all necessary packages and installs ovpn server with generating .ovpn user file.
+This script installs all necessary packages and ovpn server with generating .ovpn user file.

 Example of SetupVPNServer:
 ./SetupVPNServer <ip_address>